Creating employment opportunities and changing lives.

 In what locations do you have employment opportunities?

-Currently, we have active markets in Ohio, Delaware, New Jersey, Pennsylvania, Virginia, and Florida.
+Currently, we have active markets in Illinois, Ohio, Delaware, New Jersey, Pennsylvania, Virginia, and Florida.

 How does CAI accommodate the needs of autistic employees?